OasisDEX/oasis-earn-sc/packages/dma-contracts/README.md

 yarn hardhat run scripts/run-dependent-task.ts --network local
 ```

-Please do not import tasks that are dependent on @dma-library into hardhat.deployment-config.ts
+Please do not import tasks that are dependent on @dma-library into hardhat.config.ts
 ```